-After losing its way for a few years, fans were in doubt about the future of Resident Evil.
-It abandoned its survival horror roots in exchange for over-the-top action, leaving behind everything that made it great in the first place.
+After losing its way in recent years, many players were in doubt about the future of Resident Evil.
+It begun to abandon its survival horror roots in exchange for explosive, over-the-top action.
+It was leaving behind much of what made it great it the first place.
 That all changed with Resident Evil 7, a glorious return to form that not only felt like classic Resi, but revolutionised it in some exciting ways.

 What is Resident Evil 2 Remake?